 - the rms speed of the helium atoms in the box

 - the total internal energy of the helium atoms in the box

 - the pressure on the inside walls of the box

 - Is the net direction of heat flow into or out of the box?
 Justify your answer.

 - Will the door on the box swing inward or outward when the seal is broken?
 Justify your answer.

-- Physicists at Stanford University in California set a new record low temperature — an ensemble of 100,000 rubidium atoms cooled to 50 pK.
+- In 2015, physicists at Stanford University in California set a new record low temperature — an ensemble of 100,000 rubidium atoms cooled to 50 pK.
 Determine…

 - the rms speed of the atoms